 Please read the following description and expectations.
-Then complete the online nomination form below; deadline is July 12, 2019.
+Then complete the online application form below; deadline is July 12, 2019.

 Purpose: To advise, govern, oversee policy and direction, and assist with the leadership and general promotion of the Association of Fundraising Professionals Charlotte Chapter so as to support the organization's mission and needs.